Property Settlement Lawyers in Sunshine Coast

 Each relationship is made up of very different contributions and it is for this reason that the court will look at each relationship on its own facts.
 There is no hard and fast rule.

-After the court has looked at how you got the property, it then considers matters such as:
+After the court has looked at how you received the property, it then considers matters such as:

 - The age and state of health of each party